nww/nightnight/README.md

 # nightnight
 nightnight is a simple program that allows you to put your website to sleep, encouraging your users to go to sleep better supporting their health and well being.

+The project seeks to highlight issues around sleep debt, how technology contributes to these issues, and engages technology creators with the idea of Universal Responsibility.

 #### Sleep Debt
 Sleep depervation is one of the

-#### Total Universal Responsibility
+#### Universal Responsibility

+This project seeks to highlight issues of Universal Responsibility.
 When we create products, we often don't consider the all implications of our designs.

 We believe creators have a responisbility to their user that includes the users overall health and well being.
-Is the beer manufacturer
+Is the beer manufacturer.

 #### Masamichi Souzou